Analysis | Rebutting Trump’s claims about fraud in Arizona, point by point

 “The number includes 23,344 mail-in ballots, despite the person no longer living at that address.”
 One of the themes that you’ll see in Trump’s claims is his unwavering insistence that 1) the estimates provided by the team conducting the review are, in fact, ironclad and that 2) they necessarily represent fraud to President Biden’s benefit.
 Neither of those is either demonstrably true or even likely to be true.
 Trump lost the county by only about 2 percentage points; we might therefore assume that about half of any suspect votes were cast on his behalf.

 This specific claim can be found at the start of Volume III of the draft report.
 (That’s the volume that actually delineates the claims.
 The preceding two “volumes” are fairly short.)
 In short, the final list of voters who cast mail-in ballots in 2020 was compared to a commercial database of people who moved between households.
-It found that about 15,000 people had moved elsewhere in Maricopa County before the registration deadline, another 1,700 who moved elsewhere in the state and about 6,600 who moved out of state.
+It found that about 15,000 people had moved elsewhere in Maricopa County before the registration deadline, an additional 1,700 who moved elsewhere in the state and about 6,600 who moved out of state.

 What the review did not do is verify that the database results were correct, pointing out that “a small percentage of error is expected within these results.”
 It did not determine that those who might have moved were ineligible to vote.
 It acknowledged that “it may be possible for [the voter] to receive a ballot, for example, if they know the present occupant, or if the ballot is improperly forwarded” to them.
 In its report, the team leading the review, called Cyber Ninjas, recommended that the county do more research.

-Here it’s useful to again go big-picture.
+Here it’s useful to again go big picture.
 A pattern that often emerges with fraud claims is that big numbers are cited as dubious only for further investigation to reveal that the numbers are inaccurate or wildly overstated.
-What the Arizona review does here, in other words, is ask, not answer a question.
+What the Arizona review does here, in other words, is ask, not answer, a question.
 Which, of course, was the point of the review, to make sure that as many questions as possible were raised.
 But there is no reason for anyone, Trump included, to assume based on this report that there were 23,344 illegally cast votes.

 “The official canvass does not even match who voted, off by 11,592—more than the entire Presidential Election margin.”
 Here we have Trump layering an inaccuracy on top of what’s probably an innocuous claim.
 The Cyber Ninjas’s report asserts that the file they were given documenting cast votes had a different total than the official results.
 The discrepancy was about 3,400 votes, nearly all of them cast before Election Day.

-Note: Update: On Friday afternoon, the county weighed in on the Cyber Ninjas’ report.
-Here is the rebuttal on the 23,344 mail-in ballots and on the votes in multiple counties.